shriarul5273/OpenRAG/README.md

-The compose stack starts the API, Gradio UI, and a dedicated Chroma service. `OPENRAG_API_URL` controls the URL the UI targets, while `OPENRAG_CHROMA_HOST/PORT/SSL` configure remote Chroma connections for the API container.
-The `make compose-smoke` target expects `scripts/compose_smoke.py` to be present; add the script before invoking the smoke check.
+The compose stack starts the API, Gradio UI, and a dedicated Chroma service. `OPENRAG_API_URL` controls the URL the UI targets, while `OPENRAG_CHROMA_HOST/PORT/SSL` configure remote Chroma connections for the API container. `make compose-smoke` runs a basic readiness probe.

 ## Observability